tethysplatform/tethys/docs/installation/production/installation.rst

             wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
             sh ./Miniconda3-latest-Linux-x86_64.sh

     2. Read the license and accept when prompted.
-Install to the default location (:file:`~/miniconda3`) and configure the shel to start on startup.
+Install to the default location (:file:`~/miniconda3`) and configure the shell to start on startup.

 Install Tethys Platform
 =======================